bon-qi/bon-qi.github.io/_pages/about.md

 nav_order: 1
 ---

 Hi!
-My name is Qi Zhang(张奇), I am currently a fourth year undergraduate student in USTC, majored in informational and computational science.
+My name is Qi Zhang, I am currently a fourth year undergraduate student in USTC, majored in informational and computational science.
 For the most of the time, I am nerd in CG, CV, 3D Vision.

-In my free time, I am a super fan of opensource culture, I experienced in archlinux and nixos, using neovim with lots of plugins.
-Also I am a super fan of heavy music, short marathon.
+In my free time, I am a super fan of opensource culture, experienced in archlinux and nixos, using neovim with lots of plugins, a hacking space cowboy.
+I am also a super fan of heavy music, short marathon.

 **Always actively looking for internships!**